WeiqunPengLab/IRTools/README.md

 ## Tutorial

 The following tutorial will take you through how to use IRTools and allow you to check that the installation was successful.
 You will be working with mm9 activated/resting B cell data.
 All data files can be found in the [Tutorial](Tutorial) directory.
-Note that all command line code in this tutorial is written with the assumption that the [Tutorial](Tutorial) directory is the user's current directory.
+Note that all command line code in this tutorial is written with the assumption that the Tutorial directory is the user's current directory.

 ### Create an annotation file

 The first step in the IRTools pipeline is creating an annotation file to be used for further intron retention analysis.
-You will be creating an annotation file for the mm9 genome using `IRTools annotation`.
+Using `IRTools annotation`, create an annotation file for the mm9 genome.
 The estimated runtime is 5 minutes.

 ```
 IRTools annotation -g gtf/mm9_2015.gtf -o gtf/mm9_annotation.gtf